daos-stack/daos/utils/check/README.md

 This script will use a file created by the first script to list any CVEs that Red Hat knows about for the packages that DAOS depends on.

+### Files created this script

+The following environment variables are used to set the filenames and directories used by these scripts.
+There are default values used if the environment variables are not set.

+#### WORKSPACE

+Defaults to the current working directory.

+#### RPM_DIR

+Defaults to "$WORKSPACE/rpm_dir".

+#### SOFILES

+Defaults to "daos_depends_libraries".
+This is a list of libraries that the downloaded RPMs depend on.

+#### PACKAGES

+Defaults to "daos_depends_packages".
+This is a list of packages that the downloaded RPMs depend on.

+#### CHECKED_FILES

+Defaults to "daos_checked_files".
+This is a listing of any issues found by the hardening-check program on the binaries in the downloaded RPMs.

+#### CVE_LIST

+Defaults to "daos_depends_cve_list".
+This is a listing of any CVEs known to RedHat for the packages that DAOS depends on.